alixedi/fast-gov-uk/docs/scaffolding/forms.rst

 Forms
 =====

-Fast-gov-uk have some handy features to build forms using the GDS design patterns.
+Fast-gov-uk have some handy features to build GDS forms.

 An Example